John Drew Austin was a representative of the Leslie-Judge publishing company.

 Much of John’s life history is unclear, partly because his own stories about his life were sometimes inconsistent and unreliable.

-During the First World War, he registered with the United States military draft system.
+During the First World War, John registered with the United States military draft system.
+He gave his address as 1900 Barclay Street in Vancouver.

-He was in Vancouver by 1919, when he was accused of obtaining money by false pretenses.
+John was living in Vancouver in 1919, when he was accused of obtaining money by false pretenses.

-The prosecutors later stopped the prosecution and allowed civil court proceedings to go ahead instead.
+The prosecutors later stopped the prosecution and allowed separate civil court proceedings to go ahead instead.

-In 1922, John, his wife Lucille, and their daughter, Rose, went to Hawaii.
+In 1922, John, his wife Lucille, and their daughter, Rose, travelled to Hawaii.

-In 1923, John was a witness in a trial in Honolulu, Hawaii, in which he accused the chief of the Honolulu Police of graft.
+In 1923, John was a witness in a trial in Honolulu, Hawaii, in which he accused the Honolulu police chief of graft.
 (At the time, John was also charged with forgery.)

 John later became bankrupt.